brian-jordan/aws-server-tutorial/README.md

     ]
  }
 ```
 * This allows for EMR calls made by you to have read/write permissions for the S3 bucket.
-This step will be reproduced for a few buckets. * In index.html, update `OUTPUT=s3://PATH/output'` with the proper values.
+This step will be reproduced for a few buckets. * In index.html, on line 70, update `OUTPUT=s3://PATH/output'` with the proper values.
 The path value is just the name of the bucket.
-* Next, create a bucket for the MapReduce js programs, and then add  a folder to hold the sample-mapper.js, and sample-reducer.js programs.
-Upload them into the folder.
-Edit the permissions of the bucket just as above.
+It should look like: `'OUTPUT=s3://output-for-my-program/output'`
-* Next, a new bucket to house the node-install.sh script.
-Upload the script to the bucket.
+* Next, create a new bucket to house the node-install.sh script.
+Follow the same directions as above, creating a new bucket with a unique name like 'node-install-script-bucket', then click **Upload** and upload nodeinstall.sh to the bucket.
+Update the **Permissions** of the bucket as you did above, plugging in the proper `ARN`
-* Copy the path of the script, and replace the `Path: 's3://path/nodeinstall.sh'`in `BootstrapActions`section with the proper path.
+* Copy the path of the script (by clicking on the script while inside the bucket, and selecting **Copy path**, and replace on line 78 `Path: 's3://path/nodeinstall.sh'`in `BootstrapActions`section with the proper path.Just highlight the entire default s3 value, and paste in the proper new path you just copied from the console.
-### Calling EMR.runJobFlow()
+### Looking at EMR.runJobFlow()
-Peruse the `params` object, and see what exactly is being passed to the EMR instance you are initializing.
+Peruse the `params` object in index.html, and see what exactly is being passed to the EMR instance you are initializing.
+You should recognize some of the values from when you started up an EMR cluster from the console.
 You are calling a fleet of three servers, 1 master node, and 2 core nodes.
 The `Steps` portion is where jobs are submitted to the cluster.
-In the `Args` section we feed the `command-runner.jar` some command-line scripts to run.
+The `Jar` value is `command-runner.jar`, which is a simple file AWS provides that allows us to run some command-line scripts.
+In `Args` we have `'hive-script'`passed first, which tells the command-runner that the next arguments will be for a hive script.
+The first s3 file is the Hive script alluded to at the start of the EMR section.
+The `INPUT`object is where the data is coming from that the Hive script is mapping and reducing.
 ### Click Run numbers
 This will run a step, and after it is done, check your S3 output bucket for the results!
 #### Sources
 Hive tutorial & code: https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-gs.html
 AWS Explanations: https://www.expeditedssl.com/aws-in-plain-english